 The rest of us — those who are self-employed or work at SMBs — wander along in blissful ignorance.
-There’s nobody on the sidelines monitoring our web content and yelling, “Hey, you can’t do that!”
+There’s nobody on the sidelines watching for illegal content and yelling, “Hey, you can’t do that!”

 Sounds like a good thing, right?
 Wrong.

 As the internet embeds itself ever deeper into our daily lives (my southern girl imagination sees kudzu taking over everything in sight), the more regulated it becomes.
 That’s a good thing in terms of privacy and security, but it’s also a content minefield for organizations that don’t have a risk management expert on staff (you know, the party pooper who’s constantly telling you what you can and can’t do).

 The reality is that, while you may consider yourself to be a law-abiding citizen, your digital content could be breaking laws you don’t even know exist.

 There are many ways your web content can transform you from law-abiding citizen to unknowing criminal.
 Here are some of the most common types of illegal content: